knative/func/docs/function-developers/getting_started.md

-# Boson Functions: A Step By Step Tutorial
+# Getting Started with Knative Functions: A Step By Step Tutorial

 This document will walk you step by step through the process of creating, editing, and deploying a Boson Function project.